IkhwanAL/ascii_renderer/README.md

 It Still Many Possiblity To Improve this Project which i don't know what algorirthm that i should use.
 And this project are lack of test(me just lazy create test that's all)

-### Rant
-for the Maxpooling part, that part ugh... its painful. soo many edge case to the point that i don't care anymore about the edge case, if the result are good, than it's good

-Here some tips for you: to start a side project start from small and improve it little by little without realizing you already create some many thing

-What do i learn from this all fun but painful:

-Image Processing it's Hard especially debugging this.
-And you know the boundary, making sure they using a correct pixel if not BOOM... failed. especially the image 1000 x 1000 ohh boy good luck finding incorrect pixel in 1.000.000 pixel.
-And sometimes you don't know if the result are correct because it's produce the result but your is math is ways off. i have to use AI to make sure the math is correct because seeing soo many "+-/*"

-Well from all this rant i did quite enjoy this project, learn soo many thing, even forget what time is it.
-Usually when i code i just code for 1 - 2 hour, but since the project i build is intresting and fun without realizing it already 5+ hours.

 ### Algo
 Step By Step Algo: